awwong1/Godville-Tools/README.md

 # Todo
 There is a lot to do, for the moment the only thing that it does is 'Encourage' your hero.
 Some needed features would be:
 <ul>
-  <li>Let the user know if the credentials are incorrect.</li>
+  <li> Let the user know if the credentials are incorrect.</li>
-  <li>Ability to choose whether we want to encourage the hero or punish it </li>
+  <li> Make it so that the user's password is not displayed when it's being typed </li>
   <li> Make a menu that displays all the different options. </li>
 </ul>